Hamiltonian cycles in $k$-partite graphs: Robust expansion and Hamiltonian cycles

 \subsection{A simpler way to check that $G$ is a robust expander}

 The main result of this subsection is to prove a general lemma which reduces the problem of checking that $G$ is a robust expander to the problem of showing that nearly independent sets robustly expand (c.f.
 Fact \ref{lem:indall}) and that $G$ has no sparse cuts.
+Importantly, this will give us useful information in the case when $G$ is not a robust expander.

 First we establish a simple fact which roughly allows us to translate a bound on the minimum degree to a bound on the size of a robust neighborhood.

 \begin{fact} Let $\nu>0$, let $G$ be a graph on $n$ vertices, and let $S\subseteq V(G)$ with $|S| \geq (\sqrt{\nu}+\nu)n$.
 Then \begin{enumerate} \item $|RN_{\nu}(S)| \geq \delta(S) - \sqrt{\nu}n$, and \item if there exists $S' \subseteq S$ with $|S'| \geq (\sqrt{\nu}+\nu) n$ such that $\delta(S')\geq |S|+(\sqrt{\nu}+\nu)n$, then $|RN_{\nu}(S)| \geq |S| + \nu n $. \end{enumerate} \end{fact}